clemcer/loggifly/docs/guide/config_sections/containers.md

 ## Exclude Keywords

 You can also exclude certain keywords from triggering notifications.
-This can be done globally (in `settings`), per container or per keyword/regex.
-This is useful when you don't want to get notifications from irrelevant log lines that contain certain keywords.
+This can be done globally (in [`settings`](./settings.md)), per container or per keyword/regex.

 ```yaml
 containers: